Dhoby Ghaut MRT station: Circle Line (CCL) station

+As part of a joint emergency preparedness exercise by the LTA and train operators SBS Transit and SMRT trains, security screenings were held at this station on 6 August 2024.
+Metal detectors and X-ray machines were deployed for the screening of commuters and their belongings during the exercise.

 Station details

 Location and name

 The station is located in the eponymous Dhoby Ghaut along the eastern end of Orchard Road, near the junction of Handy Road and Bras Basah Road.
 It is on a former Jewish cemetery that was in operation between 1841 and 1983.
 The station name, Dhoby Ghaut, is a Hindi term referring to the area's past as a traditional Indian open-air laundry (dhoby means "washerman" while ghat means "place or steps along a river").

 Landmarks surrounding the station include The Istana, the MacDonald House, the Young Men's Christian Association building, the House of Tan Yeok Nee, Singapore Management University and the National Museum of Singapore.
 It is underneath retail and commercial developments such as Plaza Singapura shopping mall and The Atrium@Orchard office complex.

 Services

 The station is served by the NSL, NEL and CCL and is the first triple-line interchange on the MRT network.
 The official station codes are NS24/NE6/CC1.
+When it opened, it had the station code of N1 before being changed to the current alphanumeric style in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 Dhoby Ghaut station generally operates between 5:30 am and 12:15 am.
 The first train on the CCL departs from the station at 5:37 am and the last train departs for Kranji station on the NSL at 12:13 am.
 On the NSL, Dhoby Ghaut station is between the Somerset and City Hall stations, with a headway of 2 to 5 mins in both directions.
 The station is between the Clarke Quay and Little India stations on the NEL, with a headway of 2.5 to 5 mins in both directions.
 The station is the terminus of CCL inner spur to the station; the adjacent station is Bras Basah station.
 During off-peak, train frequency on the line range from 5 to 6 mins, increasing to 2 to 3 mins during peak hours.